8 caught after 'riot' leads to escape at SandyPines treatment facility

 Eight juveniles were caught after escaping SandyPines juvenile treatment facility amid a "riot" Friday night, the Martin County Sheriff's Office said.

-The disturbance began around 9 p.m. in the complex on Southeast Tequesta Terrace in unincorporated Martin County in Tequesta.
+The disturbance began about 9 p.m. in the complex on Southeast Tequesta Terrace in unincorporated Martin County.
 After midnight, the agency posted the facility is on a lockdown with all of those who escaped located.

-About 50 of the total 130 residents in the facility were described as "rioters" by Chief Deputy John Budensiek to WPTV.
+About 50 of the total 130 residents in the facility were described to WPTV as "rioters" by Chief Deputy John Budensiek.

 Twelve were taken to the St. Lucie Regional Juvenile Detention Center in Fort Pierce and face charges such as battery on a health care worker and resisting arrest.

-At least three others, including a staffer members, were transported to Jupiter Medical Center with minor injuries.
+At least three others, including a staffer members, were taken to Jupiter Medical Center with minor injuries.

-"We think may have all of them accounted for," Chief Deputy John Budensiek told WPTV at the scene around 11:15 p.m.
+"We think may have all of them accounted for," Budensiek told WPTV at the scene.

-The agency had warned people to "lock your doors and call 911 if you see or hear anything suspicious."

 Budensiek described it as a "chaotic scene."